Table of Contents[hide]

 The ISBN allows retail locations and libraries to easily scan Books for both Sale and Stock.

-How to Get an ISBN Number (Step-by-Step Guide)
+How to Get an ISBN Number in India (Step-by-Step Guide)

 In India, the process is straightforward and there’s no Charge.
 All ISBNs in India are provided by the Raja Ram Mohan Roy National Agency for ISBN under the Ministry of Education.